tailwindlabs/prettier-plugin-tailwindcss/README.md

 ## Compatibility with other Prettier plugins

-To make this plugin work we had to build it in a way that the Prettier plugin system was not originally designed for.
-We had to extend the core parsers in Prettier with our own custom parsers.
-And while this totally works, it makes this plugin incompatible with other Prettier plugins that are built the same way.
+To make this plugin work we had to use private Prettier APIs that can only be used by a single plugin at once.
+This means this plugin is incompatible with other Prettier plugins that are using the same APIs.

-One example of this incompatibility is with the [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte) plugin.
-It's not possible to use the Svelte plugin at the same time as the Tailwind CSS plugin.
-However, as a workaround for this specific situation, we've bundled the Svelte plugin into our plugin.
-Simply remove `prettier-plugin-svelte` from your Svelte project when installing the `prettier-plugin-tailwindcss` plugin, and everything should continue working.
+The most popular example we know of is [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte), which can't be installed at the same time as the Tailwind CSS plugin.

+To work around this, we've bundled `prettier-plugin-svelte` directly into `prettier-plugin-tailwindcss`, so if you'd like to use this plugin with Svelte, just uninstall `prettier-plugin-svelte` and everything should work as expected.

+If you discover any other incompatibilities, open an issue and hopefully we can figure out a way to make it work.